ryanlandvater/Iris-Codec/README.md

     } catch (error) {
         console.error(error);
     }
 </script>
 ```

+### Complete Tile Grid Example
-Bringing it all together, the following full HTML page source will show a low power view of the image using a tile grid view similar to the above view that Pillow.Images produces in the [Python API example](https://github.com/IrisDigitalPathology/Iris-Codec?tab=readme-ov-file#python-example-api).
+Bringing it all together, the following full HTML page source will show a low power view of the image using a tile grid view similar to the above view that Pillow.Images produces in the Python API example.

 ```html
 <!DOCTYPE html>
 <html lang="en">